DisnakeDev/disnake/docs/api.rst

     If the ``channel`` is a :class:`DMChannel` and the user is not found in the internal user/member cache, then this event will not be called.
 Consider using :func:`on_raw_typing` instead.

-    This requires :attr:`Intents.typing`, :attr:`Intents.members` and :attr:`Intents.guilds` to be enabled.
+    This requires :attr:`Intents.typing` and :attr:`Intents.guilds` to be enabled.

     .. note::